List of bridges in Canada: Major road and railway bridges

 Canada's longest bridge is the Confederation Bridge in the Gulf of St. Lawrence with a total of 12910 m between abutments, it's also the world's longest bridge over ice-covered water.
 More than 5,000 local workers helped with the project, which cost about $1 billion.

 The Quebec Bridge has been the longest cantilever bridge span in the world since 1917, measuring 549 m between its two piles.
 It held the record of all-categories longest span in the world until the opening of the Ambassador Bridge.
 It's the last bridge that broke such a record before suspension bridges hold the award by far.
 It was designated a National Historic Sites of Canada in 1995.

 In 1929, the Ambassador Bridge between Canada and United States surpassed the Quebec Bridge with a 564 m main span and became the longest crossing in the world until the inauguration of the George Washington Bridge in 1931 in New York City which almost doubled the range hitherto achieved.

-Studies have been carried out for crossing the Saguenay River near Tadoussac just before the confluence with the St. Lawrence River, the latest project presented by the COWI A/S company includes the construction of a 1145 m span suspension bridge with a 70 m clearance above the river.
+Studies have been carried out for crossing the Saguenay River near Tadoussac just before the confluence with the St. Lawrence River, the latest project presented by COWI includes the construction of a 1145 m span suspension bridge with a 70 m clearance above the river.

 This table presents the structures with spans greater than 100 meters (non-exhaustive list).